zerocracy/zerocracy.github.io/_posts/2019/01/2019-01-30-project-faq.md

 <!--more-->

+To start new project:
-First of all product owner (PO) have to invite 0crat to slack channel (https://www.zerocracy.com/policy.html#11), this channel will be used to manage project and to configure 0crat's project settings.
+ 1. Product owner (PO) invites 0crat to slack channel (https://www.zerocracy.com/policy.html#11), this channel will be used to manage project and to configure 0crat's project settings.

-After that PO can invite adviser (a person with high reputation > 1024), this person will bootstrap 0crat, configure it and assign roles.
+ 2. PO invites adviser (a person with high reputation > 1024), this person will bootstrap 0crat, configure it and assign roles.
 It can be done by project architect if he/she has enough reputation.

-Adviser helps to setup the project, suggests how to configure 0crat and repository, and with other Zerocracy-related questions.
+ 3. Adviser helps to setup the project, suggests how to configure 0crat and repository, and with other Zerocracy-related questions.
 As a reward adviser will receive 4% of project funds from Zerocracy.

-Adviser bootstrapps the project using `bootstrap` command, it assigns `PO` and `ARC` roles to adviser, so he/she will be able to configure the project (https://www.zerocracy.com/policy.html#12).
+ 4. Adviser bootstrapps the project using `bootstrap` command, it assigns `PO` and `ARC` roles to adviser, so he/she will be able to configure the project (https://www.zerocracy.com/policy.html#12).

 Then adviser can: